-The IPN simulator is a tool that can be used to send test IPN messages from the PayPal Sandbox to the URL at which your listener is running.
+You can use the IPN simulator tool to send test IPN messages from the PayPal sandbox to the URL at which your listener is running.
 The IPN simulator allows you to verify that your listener is receiving IPN messages and handling them correctly.
 IPN simulator notifications include a

 test_ipn variable, which is not found in live IPN messages, so the IPN test messages can be distinguished from the real IPN messages.